Akudo put her phone on mute and sniffed.

 Whatever it was, she was glad it was over.
 If Timeyin was able to keep her focused on this new plan to study for her certification exam, he would be doing her a monumental favour.

-As she put her car in ‘Drive’, she told herself that she could be just friends with him, and did not need to avoid him; she just had to keep her hands and mouth to herself.
+As she put her car in ‘Drive’, she told herself that she could be just friends with him; she just had to keep her hands and mouth to herself.